pfistfl/pfistfl/README.md

 #### Other Info

 - 🌱 I’m currently learning more about MLOps concepts and using Kubernetes
-- 💬 Ask me about R, ML, HPO, One-shot Optimization and Algorithmic Fairness
+- 💬 Ask me about R, ML, HPO, Few-shot/Zero-shot Optimization and Algorithmic Fairness
 - Reach me at pfistfl.dev@gmail.com
 - 😄 Pronouns: He/him